-Visceral or abdominal fat plays a larger role in insulin resistance than other fats and it also increases the risk of developing diabetes.
+Abdominal fat plays a larger role in insulin resistance than other fats.
 This is the reason why any type of fat on the midsection is often considered worse than that on the hip or thigh.
 The same is true for diabetes and many other chronic diseases too.

 Inflammation caused by excessive fat is the main contributor to heart disease and other inflammatory disorders.
 Visceral fat is associated with an increased risk for cardiovascular disease markers like high triglycerides, high blood pressure, and high cholesterol.

 Create and follow a meal plan that focuses on improving your health and weight management.
-As per the recommendations given by the American Diabetes Association, you should limit your total daily fat intake to less than 30% and saturated fat to less than 70% of your total calories.
+As per our dietitians, you should limit your total daily fat intake to less than 30% and saturated fat to less than 70% of your total calories.
 You should also eliminate harmful trans-fats from the meals.

-It’s not just healthy eating but overall lifestyle habits that play a crucial role in getting rid of visceral fat.
-Say no to smoking, drinking, junk food, and refined carbs if you are serious about getting fit.
+It’s not just healthy eating, but overall lifestyle habits that play a crucial role in getting rid of a potbelly.
+You must stay away from smoking, drinking, junk foods, and refined carbs.
 Choosing healthier lifestyle choices will improve your quality of life and will show up in weight loss.

 It is important to exercise for at least 30 mins every day to stay fit and strong.
-If you lose around 5 to 10% of your total body weight, it can help in reducing the visceral fat stores.
+If you lose around 5 to 10% of your total body weight, it can help in reducing the excess flab on your body.
 You should aim to burn more calories than you consume and for that, exercising is a must.
 Any form of exercise is welcomed-be it walking, circuit training, brisk walking, biking, or suchlike.

-Then there is a special case of those frequent fliers who prefer to travel by air to distant parts of the country or the world for either business or leisure.
+Then there is a special case of those frequent fliers who prefer to travel by air for business or leisure.
 We understand you may not always have the time to work out and to live a healthy lifestyle, but these habits shall only help you in the long run.